LukeShortCloud/rootpages/markdown/dns_servers.md

 * serial = 0 for automatic serial creation (default).
 Not all backends support automatic serials, such as bind. gmysql supports it.
 If using automatic serial numbers, place the number here.
 If any records are updated, the serial should also be updated.
 * refresh = When DNS servers should check for DNS updates (in seconds).
 * retry = How long to wait (in seconds) to recheck the zone after a failed refresh.
-* expire = How long (in seconds) before this zone should longer be queired for a failed retry.
+* expire = How long (in seconds) before this zone should longer be queried for a failed retry.
 This value only applies to slave DNS servers.
 * ttl = How long (in seconds) a record is allowed to be cached by another DNS server.
 [5]